damianoazzolini/pasta_website/README.md

 and we want to test only the application.

 ## RUN THE WEBSITE (locally)
-As long as you are still inside the `venv` you can start your web application:
+As long as you are still inside the `venv` you can start your web application with a local Werkzeug server that comes with Flask (only for development => you should use a WSGI server for production deployment es.
+Apache2):
 ```
-flask --app flaskr/main_interface run
+flask --app pasta_website/main_interface run
 ```
 optional for debug/programming purpose:
 ```
-flask --app flaskr/main_interface --debug run
+flask --app pasta_website/main_interface --debug run
 ```
 At this point your server will be running at standard ip/port 127.0.0.1:5000 (standard for flask applications).
 You can add `--host <ip>` to run the app on another ip.
 <br />